RSI Trading Strategies

 RSI Indicator Strategy

 RSI or RSI is one of the most popular indicator used in gold trading.
 It's an oscillator which oscillates between 0 -100.
-This a market trend following indicator.
+This is a market trend following indicator.
 It indicates the power of the market trend, values above 50 reflect a bullish trend while values below 50 show bearish market trend.

 RSI Indicator Measures Momentum of a Trend.